 - rC123 In any case where a barrister is not prohibited from accepting instructions, the barrister must at all times consider the developing circumstances of the case, and whether at any stage it is in the best interests of the public access client or in the interests of justice for the public access client to instruct a solicitor or other professional client.
-If, after accepting direct instructions from a public access client a barrister forms the view that circumstances are such that it would be in the best interests of the public access client or other professional client. - .1 inform the public access client of his view; and - .2 withdraw from the case in accordance with the provisions of Rules C25 and C26 and associated guidance unless the client instructs a solicitor or other professional client to act in the case. - rC124 A barrister must have regard to guidance published from time to time by the Bar Standards Board in considering whether to accept and in carrying out any public access instructions. - rC125 A barrister who accepts public access instructions must forthwith notify his public access client in writing, and in clear and readily understandable terms, of: - .1 the work which the barrister has agreed to perform; - .2 the fact that in performing his work the barrister will be subject to the requirements of Parts 2 and 3 of this Handbook and, in particular, Rules C25 and C26; - .3 unless authorised to conduct litigation by the Bar Standards Board, the fact that the barrister cannot be expected to perform the functions of a solicitor or other authorised litigator and in particular to fulfil limitation obligations, disclosure obligations and other obligations arising out of or related to the conduct of litigation; - .4 the fact that the barrister is self-employed, is not a member of a firm and does not take on any arranging role; - .5 in any case where the barrister has been instructed by an intermediary: - .a the fact that the barrister is independent of and has no liability for the intermediary; and - .b the fact that the intermediary is the agent of the lay client and not the agent of the barrister; - .6 the fact that the barrister may be prevented from completing the work by reason of his professional duties or conflicting professional obligations, and what the client can expect of the barrister in such a situation; - .7 the fees which the barrister proposes to charge for that work, or the basis on which his fee will be calculated; - .8 the barrister's contact arrangements; and - .9 the information about the barrister's complaints procedure required by E1 of this Part 2 - rC126 Save in exceptional circumstances, a barrister will have complied with Rule rC124 above if he has written promptly to the public access client in the terms of the model letter provided on the Bar Standards Board website. - rC127 In any case where a barrister has been instructed by an intermediary, he must give the notice required by Rule C123 above both:
+If, after accepting direct instructions from a public access client a barrister forms the view that circumstances are such that it would be in the best interests of the public access client, or in the interests of justice for the public access client to instruct a solicitor or other professional client the barrister must: - .1 inform the public access client of his view; and - .2 withdraw from the case in accordance with the provisions of Rules C25 and C26 and associated guidance unless the client instructs a solicitor or other professional client to act in the case. - rC124 A barrister must have regard to guidance published from time to time by the Bar Standards Board in considering whether to accept and in carrying out any public access instructions. - rC125 A barrister who accepts public access instructions must forthwith notify his public access client in writing, and in clear and readily understandable terms, of: - .1 the work which the barrister has agreed to perform; - .2 the fact that in performing his work the barrister will be subject to the requirements of Parts 2 and 3 of this Handbook and, in particular, Rules C25 and C26; - .3 unless authorised to conduct litigation by the Bar Standards Board, the fact that the barrister cannot be expected to perform the functions of a solicitor or other authorised litigator and in particular to fulfil limitation obligations, disclosure obligations and other obligations arising out of or related to the conduct of litigation; - .4 the fact that the barrister is self-employed, is not a member of a firm and does not take on any arranging role; - .5 in any case where the barrister has been instructed by an intermediary: - .a the fact that the barrister is independent of and has no liability for the intermediary; and - .b the fact that the intermediary is the agent of the lay client and not the agent of the barrister; - .6 the fact that the barrister may be prevented from completing the work by reason of his professional duties or conflicting professional obligations, and what the client can expect of the barrister in such a situation; - .7 the fees which the barrister proposes to charge for that work, or the basis on which his fee will be calculated; - .8 the barrister's contact arrangements; and - .9 the information about the barrister's complaints procedure required by E1 of this Part 2 - rC126 Save in exceptional circumstances, a barrister will have complied with Rule C124 above if he has written promptly to the public access client in the terms of the model letter provided on the Bar Standards Board website.